bramley/phplist-plugin-timezone/README.md

 Then click the small orange icon to enable the plugin.

 ## Configuration ##
-In the Timezone group on the Settings page you can specify the timezones for php and for mysql.
+In the Timezone group on the Settings page you can specify the php timezones.
-The php value should be similar to 'Australia/Sydney'.
+This should be a value similar to 'Australia/Sydney'.
 See <http://php.net/manual/en/timezones.php> for the supported timezones.
-The mysql value should be an offset from UTC, such as "+11:00" for Sydney.

 ## Donation ##